AdMeynard/BoundaryEffectsReduction/README.md

 **Authors:** Adrien Meynard and Hau-Tieng Wu

 # Topic
-Reduction of boundary effects on kernel-based methods.
+Reduction of the boundary effects on kernel-based methods.